 System backup is an eternal topic, because “where there is precaution, there is no danger”.
 And sometimes, you may want to move OS to a more advanced SSD to improve performance.
 In this case, MiniTool Partition Wizard Server is of great help by offering the “Migrate OS to SSD/HD” feature.

-Step 3: Select a hard disk to migrate OS to.
-Then click "Next" to continue.
+Step 4.
+Here select a disk to migrate OS to and click Yes to continue.

 To back up hard drive: